 If you are comparing energy usage, the latest tumble dryers can work out more efficient.

-However, a dehumidifier is great if you haven't got the space for a tumble dryer, they cost a lot less and they'll remove damp and condensation from the rest of your home.
+However, a dehumidifier for laundry is great if you haven't got the space for a tumble dryer.
+They cost a lot less and they'll remove damp and condensation from the rest of your home.

 Use A Heated Airer